bhebert/TheZeroBetaRate/README PYTHON.md

 		i) you may get the warning "Workbook contains no default style, apply openpyxl's default"" which can be disregarded. ii) takes only a couple minutes on a 2021 M1 Macbook pro

+​	  f) python3 A3_summary_statistics.py

+​			i) generates summary statistics tables in the appendix and files for illustration.
+These files are not 				needed to run the estimation.

+​